 - Accessibility and inclusion: through the forthcoming guidance, the ICO could encourage biometrics developers and deployers to ensure their technologies are as widely accessible as possible and that there are alternative mechanisms in place when the use of biometrics poses a barrier, or for those who do not consent.

 - Ethical and social concerns: the ICO could further consider how it can address ethical and societal issues related to biometric data use – such as consent, accessibility, categorisation and so on – through its guidance and other activities.
 For transparency in particular, the ICO could ensure that their forthcoming guidance encourages and supports those developing and deploying biometric technologies to provide clear, plain-English explanations of purpose, data collection and storage, and opt-out processes for data subjects.

-In this report, authored by Ada with input from the ICO and HVM, we detail the background and methodology of the workshops with Council members, and describe and analyse findings from their discussions.
+In this report, authored by the Ada Lovelace Institute with input from the ICO and Hopkins Van Mil, we detail the background and methodology of the workshops with Council members, and describe and analyse findings from their discussions.

 ‘I’m feeling positive about how our recommendations have been taken on board but still somewhat apprehensive about how biometric data will be used.’

 From facial recognition cameras at borders and in job interviews, to voice recognition in smart speakers and keeping bank accounts secure, biometric technologies – and the data they process – are used in an increasing range of settings across society.

 Biometric data is information about a person’s unique biological traits such as their face, voice, fingerprint, gait and more.
 This data can be used to identify an individual, and to attempt to infer other information about them, such as their gender, or their racial or ethnic origin.
 Proponents of biometrics see benefits in their ability to keep information and people safe and secure and in improving the ways people access services.